The Very Best Things To Do In Playa del Carmen

 The dance is believed to have originated in the city of Papantla, Veracruz, and is associated with the Huastec, Otomí, Nahua, and Totonac people.

 To perform the dance, 5 flyers ascend a 30-meter pole.
-One performer sits on the platform at the top of the pole and plays a tune, while the other 4 flyers, who are attached to the platform by a rope, begin the dance.
+One performer sits on the platform at the top of the pole and plays a tune, while the other four flyers, who are attached to the platform by a rope, begin the dance.

 The ropes begin to slowly unwind as the dancers perform while suspended upside down.